binxio/cfn-mssql-resource-provider/README.md

 can move the user to another database by changing the database name in the server URL.
 but you cannot them to another server.

-Finally, you can grant permissions to the user in the database.
-In this case we grant the user ALL permissions on the database, so that the development team can manage the database schema.
+Finally, you use the [Custom::MSSQLDatabaseGrant](docs/MSSQLDatabaseGrant.md) to grant permissions to the user in the database.
+In this case we grant the user `ALL` permissions on the database, so that the development team can manage the database
+schema themselves.

 ```yaml
   KongDatabaseGrant: